Friday, December 18, 2009

-I walked back out to stand next to my Grandmother and watch Dorothy turn.
+I walked back out to stand next to my Grandmother to watch Dorothy turn.

-I looked at Dorothy and the what she was making and a feeling that even today I have a hard time describing came over me so strong and powerful that I started to pass out.
+I looked at Dorothy at the pots she was making and a feeling, that even today I have a hard time describing, came over me so strong and powerful that I started to pass out.

-My grandmother grab an arm, Dorothy shot out from behind her wheel and they both sat me in a chair, placed a coke in my hands and started fanning me.
+My grandmother grabbed an arm, Dorothy shot out from behind her wheel grabbed the other arm and they both sat me in a chair, placed a coke in my hands and started fanning me.